tmarfil/nginx_on_ecs_fargate/README.md

 What is the difference between ECS and ECS Fargate?

-The key difference between AWS ECS (Elastic Container Service) and AWS ECS Fargate lies in the level of infrastructure management:
+The key difference between AWS ECS and AWS ECS Fargate lies in the level of infrastructure management:

 - AWS ECS:
    - You manage the underlying EC2 instances that host your containers